sdc-china/IDA-doc/_posts/2018-11-30-references-previous-release-notes.md

 #### The checkstyle rules change details
 [Added rules]
-- /checks/service/check-service-item-using-external-service-without-exception-handling(This rule is disabled by default; if you need to use it, please enable it in the Checkstyle Rules Configuration.)
+- /checks/service/check-service-item-using-external-service-without-exception-handling(This rule is disabled by default; if you need to use it, please enable it in Checkstyle Rules Configuration.)

 ### 26.0.5 - 05/28/2026